zainforbjs/cfwheels/guides/introduction/getting-started/beginner-tutorial-hello-world.md

 name as our controller actions and will be grouped into a directory under the\
 view directory.
 This new directory will have the same name as our controller.

-Find the `views` directory in the root of your CFWheels installation.
-There will\
+Find the `views` directory inside the `app` directory, located at the root of your \
-be a few directories in there already.
-For now, we need to create a new\
+CFWheels installation.
+There will be a few directories in there already.
+For \
-directory in the `views` directory called `say`.
-This is the same name as the\
+now, we need to create a new directory in the `views` directory called `say`. \
-controller that we created above.
+This is the same name as the controller that we created above.

 Now inside the `say` directory, create a file called `hello.cfm`.
 In the\
 `hello.cfm` file, add the following line of code:

-{% code title="views/say/hello.cfm" %}
+{% code title="app/views/say/hello.cfm" %}
 ```html
 <h1>Hello World!</h>
 ```